decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-22-three-round-BFT.md

 * In [this post](https://decentralizedthoughts.github.io/2021-03-09-good-case-latency-of-byzantine-broadcast-the-synchronous-case/) we discuss the good-case latency for synchronous protocols.

 * The proof in [[ANRZ21](https://arxiv.org/abs/2102.07240)] also takes care of protocols in which other parties send round 0 messages.
 Intuitively, this should not matter as they know nothing about the input.
-Indeed adding this is a rather straightforward extension and we removed it from this post for clarity of the main argument.
+Indeed, adding this is a rather straightforward extension, and we removed it from this post for clarity of the main argument.

 ### Acknowledgments